gruelingpine185/aoc_2024/days/01/README.md

 ## Building & Running

 Navigate to `./aoc_2024/days/01/`.
-One there, you may build and run via the following commands.
+Once there, you may build and run via the following commands.
 Any C compiler can be used in place of Clang.

 ```bash